hp-8/infoware-healthcare/README.md

 ## Project Showcase

-Explore the [Healthcare Information Hub website](https://johns-hopkins.vercel.app) to see how technology can be leveraged to disseminate critical healthcare information and bridge the gap between medical knowledge and patient care.
+Explore the [Infoware House](https://johns-hopkins.vercel.app) to see how technology can be leveraged to disseminate critical healthcare information and bridge the gap between medical knowledge and patient care.

 ## Connect with Me